The Ultimate Guide to Buying Off the Plan

 For everyone: Highlighting issues and communicating clearly with your developer and builder is important.
-Make sure the builder and developer are aware of any issues prior to settlement so they are able to resolve them with maximum efficiency and minimum delay.
+Make sure the builder and developer are aware of any issues so they are able to resolve them with maximum efficiency and minimum delay.

-Once you have resolved any issues during the pre-settlement walk through, your bank and the developer’s bank will book in settlement for a day when remaining funds are paid to the developer and ownership will be transferred to you and you can move into your new property.
+On the settlement date your bank and the developer’s bank will book in settlement for a day when remaining funds are paid to the developer and ownership will be transferred to you and you can move into your new property.